Mork & Mindy: Connections to other shows

-Actor-director Jerry Paris was inspired to create the character of Mork after directing an unusual and memorable episode of The Dick Van Dyke Show titled "It May Look Like a Walnut", in which Van Dyke's Rob Petrie has a dream wherein he believes the Earth has been surreptitiously invaded by walnut-eating aliens who steal humans' thumbs and imaginations.
-Series creator Carl Reiner had written the episode, which was the 20th in the show's second season and the 50th episode produced.
-When he moved on to direct Happy Days, Paris introduced Mork in a similarly atypical season-five episode titled My Favorite Orkan.
+Actor-director Jerry Paris was inspired to create the character of Mork after directing an episode of The Dick Van Dyke Show, titled "It May Look Like a Walnut", in which Van Dyke's Rob Petrie has a dream in which he believes the Earth has been surreptitiously invaded by walnut-eating aliens who steal humans' thumbs and imaginations.
+Series creator Carl Reiner had written the episode, which was the 20th in the show's second season, and the 50th episode produced.
+When Paris moved on to direct Happy Days, he introduced Mork in a similarly atypical season-five episode, titled "My Favorite Orkan".
+In it, Richie tells everyone that he has seen a flying saucer, but no one believes him.
+Fonzie tells him that people make up stories about UFOs because their lives are average, or "humdrum".

-In it, Richie tells everyone he has seen a flying saucer, but no one else believes him.
-Fonzie tells him that people make up stories about UFOs because their lives are "humdrum."
-Then while Richie is at home, Mork walks in.
-He freezes everyone with his finger except Richie and says he was sent to Earth to find a "humdrum" human to take back to Ork.
+While Richie is home alone, Mork walks in.
+Mork freezes everyone but Richie with his finger, and says he was sent to Earth to find a "humdrum" human to take back to Ork.
 Richie runs to Fonzie for help.
-When Mork catches up to him, he freezes everyone, but finds himself unable to freeze Fonzie because of The Fonz's famous and powerful thumbs.
+When Mork catches up with him, he freezes everyone, but finds himself unable to freeze Fonzie because of The Fonz's powerful will.
 Mork challenges Fonzie to a duel: finger vs. thumb.
-After their duel, The Fonz admits defeat, and Mork decides to take Fonzie back to Ork instead of Richie.
-Then, Richie wakes up and realizes he was dreaming.
-There is a knock on the door and much to Richie's dismay, it is a man who looks exactly like Mork, except in regular clothes, asking for directions.
+After their duel, The Fonz admits defeat, so Mork decides to take Fonzie back to Ork instead of Richie.

+Richie wakes up and realizes he was dreaming.
+There is a knock on the door, and, much to Richie's dismay, it is a man who looks exactly like Mork, except in regular clothes, asking for directions.